NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 ## Other things about Muhammad

-### Muhammad cursed an orphan girl
+### Muhammad cursed an orphan girl to die young

 [Sahih Muslim 2603](https://sunnah.com/muslim:2603)

 > Anas b.
 Malik reported that there was an orphan girl with Umm Sulaim (who was the mother of Anas).
 Allah's Messenger saw that orphan girl and said: O, it is you; you have grown young.
 May you not advance in years!
 That slave-girl returned to Umm Sulaim weeping.
 Umm Sulaim said: O daughter, what is the matter with you?
 She said: Allah's Apostle has invoked curse upon me that I should not grow in age and thus I would never grow in age…

 The Bible says that being kind and help orphans in their need is pure and undefiled worship.
-(James 1:27) But Muhammad thinks it's ok to go around pronouncing curses upon orphan girls.
+(James 1:27)

+Even [Surah 93:9](https://quran.com/93/9) says "so as for the orphan, do not oppress them".
+But Muhammad curses this orphan girl to die young.
+A young girl, with no mother or father, who is a slave, this girl already has a tough life and Muhammad decides to break her heart and psychologically traumatize her.
+When asked why, he smiles and says it doesn't matter because she'll go to paradise when she dies anyway.
+Sick and twisted.

 ## Muhammad didn't like garlic {#garlic}